NEW! - Please see the listing below to discover who your Financial Aid Counselor is based on your last name.

 Federal funds cannot be disbursed to a student until the verification process has been completed.
 Also, WSSU will not release state or institutional funds until the verification process has been completed.

-In order to provide the highest quality of service to our students, WSSU has contracted with CFI to help you complete the verification of your Free Application for Federal Student Aid (FAFSA) for the current academic year.
+In order to provide the highest quality of service to our students, WSSU has established a partnership with Inceptia to expedite the federal verification process.

 Please watch for e-mails from verification@SSCwp.org.
 It is important that you respond to the requests as quickly as possible.